Drywall and other bad ways to build a shower

-Sometimes it’s nice to know what-not-to-do when remodeling a tile shower in your bathroom.
-Here’s a list of just a few of those things:
+Sometimes it’s nice to know what not to do when remodeling a tile shower in your bathroom.

 1. Drywall Shower Walls

 Drywall (sheetrock) falls apart when it gets wet.
-Putting a product like this in a shower is just a bad idea.
+If you want a bad way to build a shower then this is it.

-So if you insist on tile over drywall in a shower then that’s how you “waterproof drywall” for showers.
+So if you insist on tile over drywall in a shower then that’s how you “waterproof” drywall in a shower.

 2. Not taping and mudding the seams

 Cement board is 3’x5′.
 I’ve walked into people’s homes that had cracks in their tile 3′ high all the way around their shower.
 This is a result of the walls flexing and the installer not taping and mudding the seams.

 Does your shower have a cement board or Hardibacker installed on the walls?
 If so, you’ll want the seams in your shower enclosure covered with alkaline-resistant mesh tape.